Skip to Main Navigation

 Overview

 Energy is at the heart of development.
-Energy makes possible the investments, innovations, and new industries that are the engines of jobs, inclusive growth, and shared prosperity for entire economies.
+Energy makes possible the investments, innovations, and new industries that drive jobs, inclusive growth, and shared prosperity on a livable planet.

-Renewables are the Key to Green, Secure, Affordable Energy
+Renewables are Key to Green, Secure, Affordable Energy

 Renewable energy can help countries mitigate climate change, build resilience to volatile prices, and lower energy costs.
-Solar and wind technologies are a game changer for many developing countries as solar and wind are abundant, cost-competitive, and a source of reliable power when combined with battery storage.
-Hydropower also provides clean, renewable energy that is one of the lowest-cost sources of electricity for consumers.
+Solar and wind technologies are game changers, as they are abundant in many developing countries, cost-competitive, and a source of reliable power when combined with storage.
+Hydropower also provides clean, renewable energy, one of the lowest-cost sources of electricity for consumers.

 Financing the Energy Transition